-This fund was established by James L. Washburn in memory of his wife, Mildred Prettyman Washburn.
+James L. Washburn established this fund in memory of his wife, Mildred Prettyman Washburn.
 Income from this fund is awarded to a cadet who has demonstrated exemplary scholarship, leadership, and citizenship.

 Dr. Arthur F. Wilkerson, Jr. Scholarship

 Funds from this scholarship are awarded to an accomplished and dedicated student.
 The scholarship was established in 1987 by his family in memory of Dr. Wilkerson, who graduated from Marion Military Institute in 1928.